FACTBOX-Sports events around the world hit by coronavirus pandemic

 * England's Premiership Rugby season was suspended for five weeks, while England's Rugby Football Union (RFU) suspended all rugby activity until April 14. * The English Rugby Football League and Super League suspended all fixtures until April 3.

-* Super Rugby suspended its season. * Rugby Australia locked down its headquarters to be disinfected after two members of the national sevens program were tested.
+* Super Rugby suspended its season. * Rugby Australia locked down its headquarters to be disinfected after two members of the national sevens programme were tested.

 * South Africa Rugby suspended all national team training camps until April 14.
 SAILING